I2S9/amazon-robotics-route-optimization-ml/README.md

 - Integration with actual warehouse data
 - Distributed optimization for large-scale warehouses

-## Contributing

-This is a portfolio project for an Applied Scientist Internship position.
-For questions or feedback, please contact the repository owner.

-## License

-This project is for educational and portfolio purposes.

 ## Acknowledgments

 - Google OR-Tools for optimization algorithms